Tire, İzmir: Population and administration

-The district of Tire has two larger towns which have their own municipality.
-These are; Tire center and the depending township of Gökçen.
-The municipality of Tire center is one of the oldest in Turkey, having been established in 1864, coming the ninth across the country in terms of its anteriority, and has today 16 urban wards, while Gökçen has three.
-The district counts 64 villages in all, mostly isolated settlements in the surrounding mountains or amid forests.
-Almost a quarter of the population of Tire village chose outside immigration in the last decade, which was reflected in a slight increase in population for Tire center but contributed to a fall in population of eight per cent in the district as a whole.
+The municipality of Tire center is one of the oldest in Turkey, having been established in 1864, coming the ninth across the country in terms of its anteriority.
+Almost a quarter of the population of Tire village chose outside immigration in the last decade, which was reflected in a slight increase in population for Tire center but contributed to a fall in population of eight percent in the district as a whole.
 In connection with the same trend, the district receives scanty immigration from outside.

 The total number of residences in Tire district reach 36,873.
 A total number of 16,446 enterprises of all sorts are located in Tire district.
 Seven banks provide services through seven branches across the district.
 The number of students per teacher is 18 and the number of patients per doctor is 506.

+Composition

+There are 88 neighbourhoods in Tire District: